 Gospel music is rooted in the Black church experience of the African-American South and birthed out of the Negro spirituals of slavery.
 It is a genre that is rhythmic, thankful, interactive and joyful.
 Despite not being a mainstream pillar, it can be argued that gospel music is the foundation of many Black music genres and a staple of the Black household.
 There are those songs that every Black person just seems to know, whether they are frequent churchgoers or not.

-Take a peek at these 10 fresh faces to see how they fit in the modern landscape of music.
+Take a peek at the 10 fresh acts below to see how they fit in the modern landscape of music.

 They were nominated for Best Gospel Performance/Song at the 57th Annual Grammy Awards for “Love on the Radio.”
 The quartet also received a slew of nominations at the 30th Stellar Awards, the first and only Gospel Music Awards show in the country, including Artist of the Year and Music Video of the Year.